|IND1233||Studio I: Interior Design Fundamentals|

 This course is designed specifically for interior design students.
 It will aid the student in developing an understanding of basic principles with applications in the preparation of drawings, use and care of instruments and equipment, lettering, orthographic projections, sectional views, auxiliary views, detailing, lighting, plumbing and the use of schedules.
 Lab fee required.

-This course is designed to familiarize the Interior Design student with the materials and finishes used in both residential and commercial interiors.
-Emphasis will be on product knowledge of floor coverings, wall coverings, paints and window treatments.
-Basic understanding of building construction (walls, ceilings, windows), acoustics, green design and ergonomics, furniture design, upholstery and terminology will be covered.
-A variety of field trips and/or guest speakers will be scheduled to enhance class lectures and give a "hands on" experience to the student.
-Analyzing products and comparison shopping help the student understand quality and merchandising.
+This course is designed to familiarize the interior design student with the materials and interior finishes used in both residential and commercial applications.
+Emphasis is placed on product knowledge and characteristics, building systems and indoor environmental quality.
+Cost estimation, fabrication techniques and installation methods will be introduced.
+As a result, students will foster professional terminology.
+A variety of field trips and/or guest speakers will be scheduled to enhance class lectures.
 Lab fee required.

 |IND1935C||Building Barrier-Free Design|